slurmulon/gooey/README.md

   .catch(err => console.log('message publication failed', err))
 ```

-As we can see, although the `Services` draw explicit relationships with each other via `parent` and/or `children`, it's trivial to allow communication anywhere in this small tree through disjoint subscriptions.
+So although the `Services` draw explicit relationships with each other via `parent` and/or `children` properties, it's trivial to allow communication anywhere in in the `Service` forest through disjoint subscriptions.

-This concept scales gracefully to complex domain models that include many interdependent entities since the published data will transparently delegate throughout the Service tree (the default traversal strategy is Breadth-First Search).
+This concept scales gracefully to complex domain models that include many interdependent entities since the published data will transparently delegate throughout the `Service` tree (the default traversal strategy is Breadth-First Search).

 Gooey attempts to traverse your `Service` tree as efficiently as possible by visiting each node at most once, and supports additional synchronization strategies so that you can find the most efficient one for your architecture (Depth-First Search and Optimized Bi-directional BFS are in the works).